 What Countries Have the Toughest Internet Privacy Laws?

-According to Privacy International, the following countries rank in the top 5 of the Privacy Index, meaning they give their citizens the most protection in terms of Internet privacy:
+According to Privacy International, the following countries rank in the top 5 of the Privacy Index, meaning they give their citizens the least protection in terms of Internet privacy:

 What Are Some Interesting Facts Internet Privacy?